 Do you need a consultation to find the most suitable aid for the space in your home?

-Last, and not least , we must understand that breaking down architectural barriers serves patients who have a permanent or even momentary disability, but also all the people who have to assist these patients to be able to have more room to maneuver !!!
+Last but not least, we must understand that breaking down architectural barriers serves patients who have a permanent or even temporary disability, but also all the people who have to assist these patients in order to have more room to manoeuvre!